 NGOs and community groups should use the State of Healthy Housing for the following activities:

-- Analyze data for strategic planning and areas to focus on
+- Analyze data for strategic planning and areas on which to focus.

-- Provide educational materials and resources to community members on housing hazard of concern
+- Provide educational materials and resources to community members on housing hazards of concern.